Frandauss/zephyr/boards/radiolink/mini_pix/doc/index.rst

-.. zephyr:board:: weact_stm32f405_core
+.. zephyr:board:: radiolink_minipix

 Overview
 ********

-The Radiolink Mini-Pix Board is drone controller board featuring the STM32F405RG, see `STM32F405RG website`_.
+The Radiolink Mini-Pix Board is drone controller board featuring the STM32F405VG, see `STM32F405VG website`_.
 This is the 64-pin variant of the STM32F405x series, see `STM32F405x reference manual`_.
 More info about the controller available on `radiolink`_.